Westchester Community College: Westchester Center for the Arts

 The Westchester Gallery is located in the Westechester Community College Center for the Arts in the County Center in White Plains.
 Located in the entryway of the Center for the Arts, the gallery hosts professional local, regional, and national artists, as well as the center's yearly faculty and student art exhibitions.
 Exhibitions at the gallery are frequently accompanied by talks, lectures, and presentations from the featured artists, and draw audiences from around the county.

 Academics

 The college offers three associate degrees: associate of arts, associate of science, and associate of applied science.

 The college's curriculum is registered and approved by the New York State Education Department and offers associate degrees in forty areas and certificates in twenty.
 Courses are offered during spring and fall semesters as well as two sessions during the summer.

-In addition to courses leading to associate degrees or certificates, the college offers a range of non-credit courses for students of all ages to sharpen their skills and broaden their interests.
+In addition to courses leading to associate degrees or certificates, the college offers non-credit courses.
 The student body numbers 12,000.

-Admissions

-Although the college does not require SAT nor ACT scores, the ACCUPLACER placement tests are required in mathematics, reading, and writing to determine appropriate course placement based on the students performance.
-If the student scores in the low range, they will have to take developmental courses that do not issue credit upon successful completion but prepares the student for college-level curriculum prior to enrolling in college-level courses that issue credit.
-It is developed by the College Board which also develops the SAT and AP examinations.

-The college's Admissions Office has a staff of counselors who work with students on their academic choices.
-There is an international student office (the student body includes individuals from dozens of countries) and an office for students with learning disabilities.

 Student life

-Extracurricular and co-curricular activities at Westchester Community College include varsity, club, and intramural athletics; student publications; a variety of special interest clubs; a student government association; a student run programming board called the Westchester Events Board (WEB), who plans major social events; and a full range of cultural events.
-These activities complement students’ academic work and offer opportunities to form new friendships and develop leadership and other transferable skills.
-Participation can give a sense of community with the rest of the college and help make education a memorable experience with the 66 clubs to choose from.
-Noteworthy clubs/organizations include: The Viking Newspaper, Alpha Beta Gamma, Drama Club, Dance Club, EMS Club, Urban Poets Society, Black Student Union, The Italian Club, The Brazilian Club, WARY, and Gays, Lesbians and Others of Westchester (GLOW).
+Extracurricular and co-curricular activities at Westchester Community College include varsity, club, and intramural athletics; student publications; a variety of special interest clubs; a student government association; a student run programming board called the Westchester Events Board (WEB), who plans major social events; and cultural events.